 - Enchanted Cove

-Located on Fiesta Island 1/3 mile from the entrance to the island
+Located on Fiesta Island 1/3 mile north of the entrance to the island

 Restrooms and Showers

 Restrooms with showers are located at all of the above listed swimming beaches on Mission Bay, except at Enchanted Cove.
 At some beaches there are two restroom buildings available.